datacarpentry/image-processing/episodes/08-edge-detection.md

 ~~~
 {: .python}

-The `cv2.createTrackbar()` method takes five parameters.
+The `cv2.createTrackbar()` function takes five parameters.
+Unfortunately, the
+function does not support named parameters.
 First is a string
 containing the label that will be used for the trackbar when it is displayed.
 Next is a string containing the name of the window the trackbar should be
 attached to.
 Third is the initial value for the trackbar.
 Fourth is the maximum